syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-PDF-Layers.md

 {% endtabs %}

-You can also achieve the same in XAML using the DependencyProperty of the same as illustrated below.
+You can also achieve the same in XAML using the DependencyProperty illustrated as follows.

 {% highlight xaml %}